Luc-Bertin/PythonBlog/_posts/2020-09-07-webscrapping.md

 Selenium is an open-source automated testing suite for web apps.
 It was at first used to automate tests for web applications as it can emulate user interactions with browsers, although its scope is wider as it can be used for other purposes: such as webscrapping for example.

+## How does Selenium Webdriver work ?

-How to programmatically create user interactions with Selenium ? through its WebDriver.
+How to programmatically create user interactions with Selenium ? through its WebDriver component

 > It allows users to simulate common activities performed by end-users; entering text into fields, selecting drop-down values and checking boxes, and clicking links in documents.
 It also provides many other controls such as mouse movement, arbitrary JavaScript execution, and much more.